Find a Lender-Approved Local Conveyancer in Birch and Middleton

 Residential Landlord and Tenant Conveyancing solicitors in Birch and Middleton

-The firms listed below are a small selection of solicitors in Birch and Middleton with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on wrongful eviction
+The list below is a non-comprehensive list of solicitors in Birch and Middleton with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This may include advice on Court proceedings for possession

 • Sedgwick Legal Limited, 56-58 Long Street, Middleton, Manchester, Lancashire, M24 6UQ